Engineering

 Four questions to establish the correct classification.
 First-time readers and reviewers should start here.

 VENDOR.Max is an Armstrong-type nonlinear electrodynamic oscillator organized as a multi-branch resonant transformer architecture with regulated feedback regeneration.
-The architecture is defined by three boundary frames (Frame 0 / Frame A / Frame B), three resonant winding circuits sharing a common magnetic core, and a BMS supervisory negative-feedback regulator that maintains the operating regime within its stability window.
+The architecture is defined by three boundary frames (Frame 0 / Frame A / Frame B), three resonant winding circuits sharing a common magnetic core, and a BBMS (Battery Boundary Management System) supervisory negative-feedback regulator that maintains the operating regime within its stability window.

 Behavior is defined by formation and stabilization of a controlled discharge-resonant regime through high-frequency discharge dynamics inside Contour A, and by parallel inductive extraction of field energy from the shared electromagnetic field through the secondary and tertiary windings — both within classical Maxwell–Lorentz electrodynamics.
 The architecture belongs to the standard class of bounded-amplitude regenerative resonators: the same class as Armstrong oscillators, regenerative receivers, parametric amplifiers, and pulsed-power resonant circuits.
-These systems operate with regenerative feedback above unity in steady state and remain bounded through nonlinear saturation plus supervisory limiting.
+These systems maintain oscillation through a regulated loop condition, bounded by nonlinear saturation, losses, and supervisory limiting.
 They are not exotic; they are standard engineering.

-The system requires initial energy delivery through a transient startup port (approximately 10–15 seconds, approximately 0.015 Wh) to establish the initial regime condition on capacitive regime nodes C2.1–C2.3.
+The system requires initial energy delivery through a transient startup port (approximately 10–15 seconds, approximately 0.015 Wh) to establish the initial regime condition on capacitive regime nodes C2.1–C2.3, and not to continuously power the device.
 The startup port then returns to an inactive state and is electrically isolated from the regime nodes.
-Sustained operation is then maintained through the secondary-winding feedback path from Contour B back to C2.1–C2.3, under BMS supervisory regulation — this is internal to the complete device boundary; relative to Contour A boundary it is the regime-sustaining input.
+The operating regime is then sustained and regulated through the secondary-winding feedback path from Contour B back to C2.1–C2.3, under BBMS supervisory regulation, which redistributes a fraction of the electromagnetic energy present in the internally established resonant regime; relative to Contour A boundary it is the regime-sustaining input.

-Converter-class evaluation presupposes a direct input→output transfer chain in which Pout scales transparently with Pin at a single boundary, with the device consuming an external fuel/source flux into work plus waste heat.
+Converter-class evaluation presupposes a direct input→output transfer chain in which Pout scales transparently with Pin at a single boundary, where a defined external input flux is converted into useful output and losses.
 VENDOR.Max does not belong to this class.
 It is a system with internal stored electromagnetic state (LC resonant storage, capacitive regime storage, magnetic core storage), regulated feedback regeneration, and parallel field-coupled extraction branches.
 Reducing this to a single linear input–output model creates a boundary definition error, not a physical conclusion.

-Specifically: applying single-stage converter-efficiency formalism to the complete device boundary produces a built-in mathematical artifact (apparent η > 1) because after the startup port returns to an inactive state, Pin,boundary reduces to the auxiliary supervisory domain (BMS, telemetry, firmware), which is small relative to Pout,customer.
+Specifically: applying single-stage converter-efficiency formalism to the complete device boundary produces a built-in mathematical artifact (apparent η > 1) because after the startup port returns to an inactive state, Pin,boundary reduces to the auxiliary boundary term Pin,boundary,aux, which in the canonical configuration may become negligible relative to the internal circulating power — the internal electronics (BBMS, control, telemetry, firmware) are powered from the internal DC bus and accounted within Plosses, while Pin,boundary,aux is reserved for optional external instrumentation ports where present.
+After startup, no macroscopic external electrical feed crossing the complete device boundary supplies the regime nodes C2.1–C2.3.
 This is not a physical claim of the architecture — it is the wrong formalism for the wrong system class.
-The architecture is correctly evaluated through conservation closure residual Rboundary → 0 at the complete device boundary, together with regime stability coefficients inside Contour A and per-stage converter efficiencies for specific conversion blocks (all bounded below unity by ordinary electronic conversion physics).
+The architecture is correctly evaluated through conservation closure residual Rboundary → 0 at the complete device boundary, together with loss-bounded and extraction-aware regime stability coefficients inside Contour A and per-stage converter efficiencies for specific conversion blocks (all bounded at values below unity by ordinary electronic conversion physics).

 Other architectures with the same characteristic include: RF cavities and particle accelerators (evaluated through Q-factor and shunt impedance, not single η), plasma confinement systems (evaluated through confinement time and stability parameter β), nonlinear oscillators of regenerative or parametric class (evaluated through loop gain and stability margin), and microwave magnetrons and klystrons (locally defined efficiencies per stage; global behavior governed by operating mode and load matching).
 This is the standard physical language for systems with internal storage, regulated feedback, and nonlinear regime dynamics — not new physics.